Kinetic Ferromagnetism and Topological Magnons of the Hole-Doped Kitaev Spin Liquid

 The celebrated Kitaev honeycomb model is defined by the following Hamiltonian

 where $S^\gamma_j$ ($\gamma=x,y,z$) are the $S=1/2$ spin operators and $S^\gamma_jS^\gamma_k$ are Ising couplings according to the $\gamma$-type of nearest-neighbor (NN) $\langle{}jk\rangle$ bonds.
 Microscopic derivations~\cite{Winter2016,Winter2017,Banerjee2017,Wang2017,Ran2017} have shown that the Kitaev interaction of several material candidates is likely FM.
 Therefore, we focus on positive $K$ and set $K=1$ as the unit of energy.
 There exist conserved plaquette operators $W_p$ on each hexagon $p$ as where the lattice sites $j=1,...,6$ correspond to the elementary hexagon plaquette $p$ shown in Fig.~\ref{fig:fig1}(a).
-The pristine KSL ground state has $W_p=1$ for all plaquettes, but even for perturbed Hamiltonians, the expectation value of this $Z_2$ flux can be used to quantify the fractionalization of the $S=1/2$ spins, serving as a diagnostic of the KSL phase~\cite{Gohlke2017}.
+The pristine KSL ground state has $W_p=1$ for all plaquettes.

 To describe the physics of hole doping, we introduce the $t$-$K$ model~\cite{Shitade2009,You2012,Laubach2017}

 where $c^\dagger_{s}$ is the creation operator of an electron with spin index $s=\uparrow,\downarrow$ and the projector $\mathcal{P}$ removes doubly occupied states.
 Spin operators, $S^\gamma_j={\bf c}^\dag_j\sigma^\gamma{\bf c}^{}_j/2$, are given by the fermionic vectors ${\bf c}^\dag_j=(c^\dag_{j,\uparrow},c^\dag_{j,\downarrow} )$ and the standard $\sigma^\gamma$ Pauli matrices.
 The hole doping is parameterized by $\delta$ such that $\sum_{s}\langle{}c^\dag_{j,s}c^{}_{j,s}\rangle=1-\delta$.
 Note that the NN hopping is spin-independent and the effects of spin-orbital coupling are nevertheless retained in $\mathcal{H}_{\rm S}$~\cite{Shitade2009}, resulting in a space symmetry group of $D_{3d}$.
 Besides, the $t$-$K$ model is also symmetric under time reversal transformation and preserves the charge-U(1) conservation.